masonw19/Space-Invaders-Pygame/README.md

 ## Screenshots

 ### First Screen
-This is what the screen will look like when first running the program
+This is what the screen will look like when first running the program.
 ![start showcase](screenshots/spaceinvaders.png)

 ### Level 2